bhargavigundla/GBA_fishingGame/README.md

 Catching a Two-Toned Fish(TTF) will end the game!
 So try to avoid those, please.

-Also, try pressing the a button while playing!
+Also, try pressing the A button while playing!
 It makes the game a little more fun:)

+NOTE: Sometimes, you might die the second you start the game.
+      This is because fishies randomely spawn on the screen, and sometimes the bad fishies spawn at the sme location as your fishing hook!